-Description of proposed resolution:
+Signature of Applicant and Date (Rev.1/2013)

+• The Office of Administrative Hearings.

+The opposing party (the Director of Special Education is Infants and Toddlers Program Director responsible for services); AND

+form to BOTH: -

-If you need additional information regarding mediation and due process hearings, please refer to the procedural safeguards document provided to you by either the public agency or the local infants and toddlers program.
-You may wish to review A Parent's Guide to Frequently Asked Questions about Mediation, A Parent's Guide to Frequently Asked Questions about Due Process, and relevant federal and State law and regulations, which can be obtained from the MSDE website at www.marylandpublicschools.org.
-You may also contact the Office of the Director of Special Education in your local school system, the Infants and Toddlers Program Director of the program responsible for the child's early intervention services, or the MSDE Division of Special Education/Early Intervention Services.
+If you need additional information regarding mediation and due process hearings, please provided to you by either the public agency or the local infants and toddlers program.
+You Frequently Asked Questions about Mediation, A Parent's Guide to Frequently Asked Questions about Mediation, A Parent's Guide to Frequently Asked Questions and State law and regulations, which can be obtained from the MSDE website at